 Alastair Brotchie & Dawn Ades

 Again, nothing.
 The letter of ours referred to here is text 4 on the previous page.
-(The location of the critical letter by Beatrice Wood remains unknown, and we still do not understand why it was paraphrased rather than cited.)
+(The location of the critical letter by Beatrice Wood remains unknown except to Professor Gammel, and we still do not understand why it was paraphrased rather than cited.)

-In May we were informed that Professor Gammel would indeed respond, probably by July, but it took a little longer than that.
+In May 2020 we were informed by her editor that Professor Gammel would indeed break her long silence, probably by July, but it took a little longer than that.
 This was her response, in The Art Newspaper (September 2020):

 The Art Newspaper gave us space for a brief reply in the same issue: